KageSilver/yAPP/Documentation/Sprint 2/Sprint 2 Worksheet.md

     - Here are the results of regression testing:

 ## Testing Slowdown
-We have been able to keep all of our unit tests and our integration tests in our test plan as we haven't experienced any significant slowdown.
-We have simply added on to our test plan from Sprint 1 rather than creating an entirely new test plan for Sprint 2.
+We have been able to keep all of the unit and integration tests in our test plan as we haven't experienced any significant slowdown.
+We have simply added on to our test plan from Sprint 1 rather than creating an entirely new version for Sprint 2.
 All of our tests can be run under a minute in our local deployments and are then run automatically by our CI/CD pipeline.
-Due to how quickly it can run and the necessity of our tests, we decided not to change our test plan for the different releases.
+Due the speed and necessity of our tests, we decided not to change our test plan for the different releases.

 ## Not Testing
 Here is our current system diagram: